Someguyman/Wadfusion-Xtras/README.md

 In case anyone finds the sources for certain things, please let me know so that I can add them in the credits lump.

-An addonem mod for the unoffical expansions can be found here https://github.com/Someguyman/WadFusion-Unoffical-Xtras
+An addonem mod for the unoffical expansions can be found here https://github.com/Someguyman/WadFusion-Unoffical-Xtras (Note: You do need to have built a version of wadfusion with everything in it so the addon wad can work properly.)